AnoushkaVyas/DGLR/README.md

-# Dynamic Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture
+# Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture

 This is a Pytorch implementation of Spatio-temporal graph neural networks to estimate soil moisture